anse

 7. Yoga at Malmousque at Sunrise

 Meet at dawn, mat under your arm, on the rocks of Malmousque.
-A magical spot by the sea to greet the sun facing the Frioul islands.
+A magical spot by the sea to greet the sun facing the Frioul Islands.
 Several independent instructors hold informal sessions there.
-Otherwise, you can just breathe in silence, facing the water.
+And if not, you can simply breathe, silently, facing the water.

 Anse de Malmousque – 13007

-In Vauban, Otto is a hidden gem where everything revolves around flavor.
-A small room with a big personality.
-On the menu: bottarga, cephalopods, local vegetables, and natural wines.
-A tribute to the raw and beautiful Mediterranean, far from clichés.
+In Vauban, Otto is a hidden gem where everything revolves around taste.
+A cozy space with a big personality.
+On the menu: bottarga, seafood, local vegetables, and natural wines.
+A beautiful and raw celebration of the Mediterranean, far from clichés.

 在 Instagram 查看这篇帖子